โ–ท The world of Pets: Dogs, cats, birds, reptiles, amphibians

 LATER MEMBERS:

-• Thighs: They are long and muscular.
+• Thighs: They are well lowered and muscular, although not thick.

 Movement: